 A Lasting Power of Attorney is useful in the following situations:

-Incapacity – the most common use for having a Lasting Power of Attorney is so somebody else can take on responsibility of managing your finances or health and welfare if you became unable to manage this yourself due to mental or physical illness.
-A lasting Power of Attorney must be put in to place while you have capacity and can also take several weeks to be registered therefore it is advisable that a Lasting Power of Attorney is in place before they are needed.
+Incapacity – the most common use for having a Lasting Power of Attorney is so somebody else can take on the responsibility of managing your finances or health and welfare if you become unable to manage this yourself due to mental or physical illness.
+A Lasting Power of Attorney must be put in place while you have the capacity and can also take several months to be registered therefore it is advisable that a Lasting Power of Attorney is in place before they are needed.